-A land conservation project doesn’t end when the Conservancy takes owners of a property.
+A land conservation project doesn’t end when the Conservancy takes ownership of a property.
 In fact, the project is just beginning!

-Once properties are permanently preserved by the CWC, we must act as stewards of these lands to encourage a healthy ecosystem and prevent habitat degradation from invasive species, vandalism or other issues that may threaten the new preserve.
-To monitor the health of our preserves, each of our properties is staffed by a Volunteer Preserve Steward.
-Volunteer Preserve Stewards serve as representatives of the CWC and share responsibilities with CWC staff for the routine monitoring and inspection of CWC nature preserves.
+Once properties are permanently conserved by the CWC, we must act as stewards of these lands to encourage a healthy ecosystem and prevent habitat degradation from invasive species, vandalism or other issues that may threaten the new preserve.
+To monitor the health of our preserves, each of our properties is staffed by a volunteer preserve steward, who serves as a representative of the CWC and shares responsibilities with CWC staff for the routine monitoring and inspection of CWC nature preserves.

 - Observe and document any natural or man-made changes that take place on the property,

 To maintain those responsibilities, preserve stewards visit their assigned preserves a minimum of once a year.
 During the visit, the steward will conduct a walking tour and physical inspection of the interior of the property and boundaries.
 The steward will make notes of any observed changes, take photos as necessary and prepare and submit an annual monitoring report to the CWC soon after the visit.